-Fighting began the same day with a shootout between IRA members and police.
-The Irish Republican Army had been formed in 1918 under Michael Collins, which they had no control over (the IRA did not swear loyalty to them until August 1920), and the Dail was banned in August of 1919, with its entire cabinet being arrested (in fact only 27 of the 73 candidates elected were out of prison to attend when the Dail first assembled).
+Fighting began the same day, with a (technically unauthorized) IRA ambush of RIC members transporting gelignite, at Soloheadbeg in Tipperary.
+The Irish Republican Army had been formed in 1918 under Michael Collins, which Dáil Eireann had no control over (the IRA did not officially swear loyalty to them until August 1920), and the Dáil was banned in August of 1919, with its entire cabinet being arrested save Collins (in fact only 27 of the 73 candidates elected were out of prison to attend when the Dáil first assembled).
 The IRA went on to fight British forces by guerrilla methods, with great success.
-Collins pioneered urban guerrilla tactics which later movements used.
+Collins pioneered urban guerrilla tactics which later movements used from Israel to China.
 In 1920, British WW1 veterans were sent in as auxiliary troops and police reservists.
-Becoming known as "Black and Tans" due to the color of their uniforms, they were notorious for brutality, and were disliked for it even by many British officers.
-Irish hatred for British forces on their soil was fueled even more when an 18-year old member of the IRA, Kevin Barry, was sentenced to death and hanged, even when he had not actually killed anyone.
-This served only to harden resistance, and the underground Irish government gained control of most rural areas, even setting up its own "Republican courts," that handled both civil and criminal cases.
+Becoming known as "Black and Tans" due to the colour of their uniforms, they were notorious for brutality, and were disliked for it even by many British officers.
+Irish hatred for British forces on their soil was fuelled even more when, in the space of a week, Lord Mayor of Cork Terence [=MacSwiney=] died after a 74-day hunger strike that brought Britain international criticism, and an 18-year old medical student and member of the IRA, Kevin Barry, was sentenced to death and hanged on FelonyMurder charges, though he had not actually killed anyone.
+This served only to harden resistance, and the underground Irish government gained control of most rural areas, even setting up its own Republican courts that handled both civil and criminal cases.
 Although these were not empowered to pass death sentences on prisoners, IRA military tribunals that convicted people of collaborating with British forces could and did, along with with its mainly extrajudicial killings, especially of police officers, informants or intelligence agents.
-For its part, the British administration put to death 24 IRA members (including Kevin Berry) convicted of various offenses, and Munster was under martial law.
-As Irish coroner's juries repeatedly found that British forces had committed crimes against civilians, inquests were transferred to the military courts of inquiry, which whitewashed atrocities.
+For its part, the British administration put to death 24 IRA members (including Kevin Barry) convicted of various offences, and Munster was under martial law.
+As Irish coroner's juries repeatedly found that British forces had committed crimes against civilians, inquests were transferred to the military courts of inquiry, which then whitewashed atrocities.
 Such abuses merely served to increase support for the Republicans.

-In June 1921, Britain declared a truce, and peace talks began.
-British and Irish representatives in London met to discuss a treaty.
-After much wrangling in which full independence was rejected from Britain's side, a compromise was agreed - Ireland would become a self-governing dominion like Canada or Australia, called the Irish Free State, with a British Governor-General and requiring oaths of loyalty by all government officials (later to become a major issue).
+'''In June 1921, Britain called a Truce''', and peace talks began.
+British and Irish representatives in London met to discuss a treaty (and only some time later would Collins admit their timing had been fortuitous - the IRA, always working with limited supplies, only had enough ammunition to last them another week or two).
+After much wrangling in which full independence was rejected from Britain's side, a compromise was agreed - Ireland would become a self-governing Dominion like Canada or Australia, called the Irish Free State, with a British Governor-General and requiring oaths of loyalty by all government officials (later to become a major issue).
 However, the 6 Protestant-majority counties in the north were allowed to opt out if they wished and remain part of Britain, which they immediately did.
-Previously the Government of Ireland Act 1920 had been passed to divided Ireland into two territories, Northern Ireland and Southern Ireland.
+Previously the Government of Ireland Act 1920 had been passed to divide Ireland into two territories, Northern Ireland and Southern Ireland.
 In 1921 the first Parliament of Northern Ireland was opened at Stormont, along with the Southern one in Dublin.
 Northern Ireland was thus also born.
-This has often been referred to, somewhat inaccurately, as "Ulster", though the historic province contained 9 counties, but 3 Catholic-majority ones (Donegal, Monaghan and Cavan) became part of the Irish Free State).
+This has often been referred to, somewhat inaccurately, as "Ulster" particularly by Unionists, though the historic province contained 9 counties, but 3 Catholic-majority ones (Donegal, Monaghan and Cavan) became part of the Irish Free State.

 !!The Irish Revolution in fiction: